 How will I know if I get awarded?

 The student will also be notified by e-mail.
-A formal letter will be sent to the student and the scholarship award will be sent to their financial aid office at the end of July.
+The scholarship award will be sent to the student's financial aid office prior to the first day of school.
 The names of students who are being offered scholarships will be posted on AAIA's Scholarship Recipients page.

 What are the chances of receiving an award?

 Scholarships are extremely competitive.
-We generally receive between 500-600 applications per year and award between 11%-12%.
+We generally receive about 500-600 applications per year and award between 11%-12%.